Navigating the Fourth Trimester: Your Essential Postpartum Guide

 3. Hormonal Adjustments

-Many new mothers experience the “baby blues” within the first two weeks, characterized by mood swings, weepiness, and irritability.
-If feelings of sadness, hopelessness, or anxiety persist beyond this period, postpartum depression or anxiety may be at play, and seeking professional support is advisable.
+Many mothers experience the “baby blues” within the first two weeks—marked by weepiness, mood swings, and irritability.
+If sadness, anxiety, or hopelessness persist beyond this period, postpartum depression or anxiety may be present, and professional support is strongly recommended.

 2. The Importance of Support Systems

-Deciding how to feed your baby is a deeply personal choice.
-Whether you opt for breastfeeding, formula feeding, or a combination, the key is ensuring your baby is nourished and thriving.
+How you feed your baby is a deeply personal choice.
+Whether breastfeeding, formula feeding, or combining both, what matters most is that your baby is nourished—and that you feel supported.

 1. Breastfeeding Basics